 Click Here for tab for Breathe Me by Sia

 An extremely delicate, light, and heartfelt song from the Australian pop/indie singer Sia.
-This is a single from her album ‘Colour the Small One’ which was able to chart throughout Europe and hit the number 24 spot on the Rock Digital Songs chart in the US.
+This is a single from her album Colour the Small One which was able to chart throughout Europe and hit the number 24 spot on the Rock Digital Songs chart in the US.
 There is also an accompanying music video to the song which was filmed in London.

-Closer by King Of Leon
+Closer by King of Leon

-Click Here for tab for Closer by King Of Leon
+Click Here for tab for Closer by King of Leon

-The opening track from the alternative rock stars Kings of Leon’s fourth studio album ‘Only By The Night’.
-Although not a promotional single, the album itself did perform incredibly well selling over 6.2 million copies and was nominated for a Grammy Award in 2009.
-The song is about someone who is deeply in love, and despite giving everything for her he is left alone and lost.
+This is the opening track from the alternative rock stars Kings of Leon’s fourth studio album Only By The Night.
+Although not a promotional single, the album itself performed incredibly well, selling over 6.2 million copies and getting nominated for a Grammy Award in 2009.
+The song is about someone who is deeply in love and despite giving everything for her, is left lost and alone.

 The song has a very simple guitar motif that is exceptionally easy to play.
-If you want the sound to be a little thicker you can also hold the octave underneath the named note.
+If you want the sound to be a little thicker, you can also hold the octave underneath the named note.
 This motif repeats for the entirety of the song, so there’s not a great deal to learn here!

 Creep by Radiohead